 (b) if the person gives the design to another person who is to give effect to it, the design is accompanied by information about the way the electrical installation is to be installed to ensure the installation is safe.

-[Regulation 49A inserted by Gazette 31 Dec 2007 p.
+[Regulation 49A inserted: Gazette 31 Dec 2007 p.
 6520.]

 49B.
 Electrical work to be carried out to safe standard and completed to trade finish